apiato/apiato/README.md

 ### What is `apiato`

-**apiato** is a starter project, designed to help you build scalable API's faster, by providing tools and functionalities that facilitates the development of any API-Centric Application.
+**apiato** is a starter project, designed to help you build scalable API's faster, by providing tools and functionalities that facilitates the development of any API-Centric Applications.

 apiato uses the best frameworks, tools and conventions in a very creative way to deliver a modern PHP Application.

-`Why?` Why not! setting up a solid API from scratch is time consuming (and time equal money). apiato gives you the core features of robust API's, so you can focus on your business logic and deliver faster.
+Why!? setting up a solid API from scratch is time consuming (and time is money). apiato gives you the core features of robust API's, so you can focus on your business logic and deliver faster.
-Skip the retetetive jobs and enjoy the open source.
+Skip the repetitive work and enjoy the open source fun.

 #### Intro to API-Centric Apps